Valrog/Fault-Line-Algorithm/README.md

-# Heightmap Generation Tool

-This tool implements several algorithms for generating heightmaps.

-<h2>Overview</h2>

-The purpose of this tool is to provide an easy and quick way to generate heightmaps that can be used in a 3D package software for the purpose of generating realistic terrain.

-<h2>Algorithms</h2>

-<h4>Fault line algorithm</h4>
+# Fault Line Algorithm

+<h4>Summary</h4>

-This is a variation of the mentioned algorithm in _"Game Programming Gems 2"_, by Mark DeLoura.
-In the book, he describes a method of generating fault fractals with moving points either upwards, or downwards, depending on the fault line.
+This is an implemention of the mentioned algorithm in _"Game Programming Gems 2"_, by Mark DeLoura.
+In the book, he describes a method of generating fault fractals with moving vertices on a mesh either upwards or downwards, depending on the fault line.
+This algorithm instead works on a Two-dimensional heightmap.

 This implementation differs from the algorithm in the book in that it manipulates only the vertices (pixels) above the generated fault line in a heightmap.
 This is because we start with an empty (white) heightmap, and white color indicates the highest point.
 This method has a significant shortcoming of generating a somewhat predictable terrain.